-Franklin Health Dermatology is located in the Franklin Health Medical Arts Center on the Franklin Memorial Hospital campus.
+Franklin Health Dermatology is located in the Androscoggin Valley Medical Arts Center on Main Street in Livermore Falls.
 Franklin Dermatology is open Monday through Friday, from 8 a.m. to 4:45 p.m.
-Franklin Health Dermatology is the first ever dermatology-only medical practice based in Franklin County and offers treatment for a full range of dermatological conditions affecting those of all ages.
+Franklin Health Dermatology offers treatment for a full range of dermatological conditions affecting those of all ages.

 21 Main St.

 Livermore Falls, ME 04254

 Dr. Joshua D. Sparling grew up in Raymond, Maine, and graduated 3rd out of over 200 students in his class from Westbrook High School in 1991.
 He went on to receive a B.S. in Biochemistry and also completed a degree in the Honors Program at the University of Maine in Orono.
 He was the top graduate in both the College of Sciences at UMO, as well as in the Department of Biochemistry for 1995.
 He completed a Senior Honors Thesis on cell signaling, which culminated in an oral defense of his work.
 He was hired after college as a biochemistry research assistant at Dartmouth Medical School, and this work culminated in his first publication on the discovery of a novel cell signaling protein involved in diabetes and insulin research called IRS-4.
 He then went on to attend Dartmouth Medical School, graduating in the top quartile of his class in 2000.

 State-of-the-art dermatological services including: biopsies of moles or growths, treatment of pre-cancerous lesions, removal of skin cancer and benign growths, mole mapping, skin patch testing, narrow band ultraviolet light therapy, cryosurgery and electrocautery, and steroid injections.